alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + This will take **around 30 minutes** to run.

 ### How to deploy a local package mirror

+> :warning: Note that a full set of local Tier 2 mirrors currently take around **two weeks** to fully synchronise with the external package repositories as PyPI now contains >10TB of packages.

 From your **deployment machine**